andrew/ultimate-awesome/README.md

 - [awesome-open-source-by-country-or-region](https://github.com/slowernews/awesome-open-source-by-country-or-region) - Lists of open source projects mainly made by devs of a country or region. .
 - [Awesome-Large-Search-Models](https://github.com/zonenoname/Awesome-Large-Search-Models) - Awesome-Large-Search-Models is a collection of papers and resources (Methods, Datasets and other resources) about awesome agentic search (Large search models).
 - [awesome-bayesian-statistics](https://github.com/aayushmalik/awesome-bayesian-statistics) - A repository for collating all the resources such as articles, blogs, papers, and books related to Bayesian Statistics.
+- [awesome-cern](https://github.com/cern/awesome-cern) - A curated list of awesome open source frameworks, libraries and software developed by CERN for the world.
 - [awesome-python-backend](https://github.com/Eldar1205/awesome-python-backend) - Index for online reading materials in order to learn Python and backend development/engineering concepts from scratch and develop a mastery sufficient for Senior/Principal Backend Engineers and Data Engineers.
-- [awesome-audit-algorithms](https://github.com/erwanlemerrer/awesome-audit-algorithms) - A curated list of algorithms and papers for auditing black-box algorithms.
 - [awesome-llm-patient-simulators](https://github.com/freedomintelligence/awesome-llm-patient-simulators) - A Paper collection for LLM based Patient Simulators.
 - [awesome-blockchain](https://github.com/hitripod/awesome-blockchain) - Curated list of blockchain, Awesome Awesomeness.
 - [awesome-unikernels](https://github.com/infoslack/awesome-unikernels) - A list about Unikernels.